taylorreiter/2020-charcoal-paper/README.md

        - pairs of contaminants occur more than expected by chance
    - comparison to checkm contamination
    - number of shared 31-mers decreases after GTDB decontamination
+   - compare results with full GTDB vs reps for subset of GTDB (all contaminated genomes?)
 2. Run charcoal on sets of MAGs from different environments
    - mgnify
    - TARA oceans